- 1 year full-time

 From idea conception to delivery, you’ll learn how to work to a client's brief and present your ideas effectively.
 As a member of Design & Art Direction (D&AD) – the industry's most influential body – the course gives you the opportunity to exhibit your work at the New Blood competition and meet key industry figures, whilst workshops and placements at top international agencies will equip you with the contacts and understanding to win the job you want after graduation.

-Students on the creative advertising course win prestigious awards year after year, in industry competitions including D&AD and YCN.
+- Students on the course win prestigious awards year after year, in industry competitions including D&AD and YCN.

 Building professional experience